qyliu-hkust/ostep-projects/initial-xv6/README.md

 understandable OS and thus an excellent focus for simple projects.

 This first project is just a warmup, and thus relatively light on work.
 The goal of the project is simple: to add a system call to xv6.
-Your system call, **getreadcount()**, simply returns how many times that the **read()** system call has been called by user processes since the time that the kernel was booted.
+Your system **getreadcount()**, simply returns how many times that the **read()** system call has been called by user processes since the time that the kernel was booted.